Oaxaca City Guide: Travel Tips And The Best Spots

 Should I carry local currency in Oaxaca City?

-Oaxaca City is still very untouched by mass tourism which allows the prices to remain very low for the local population to live their day-to-day lives, for that reason the best way to get around is to take out enough cash on the local currency—the Mexican peso.
+Oaxaca City is still very untouched by mass tourism, which allows the prices to remain very low for the local population to live their day-to-day lives.

-The price of things will seem very low, so charging just a few dollars to your card here and there might be annoying (and expensive), some establishments will not accept card payments, plus you will have many interactions with street vendors, whether it is for a snack or a souvenir, so having cash on hand will make everything easier.
+Also, some establishments will not accept card payments, plus you will have many interactions with street vendors, whether it’s for a snack or a souvenir, so having cash on hand will make everything easier.

 How expensive is it to visit Oaxaca City?

-Oaxaca City is definitely one of the cheapest Mexican vacation spots, with food prices lower than other popular Mexican destinations— you can have a whole meal for under 5 dollars at a typical food market, or you can visit a trendy restaurant with modern takes on traditional dishes, but even then, that would not amount to more than 40 dollars for two people.
+Here, you can have a whole meal for under 5 dollars at a typical food market, or you can visit a trendy restaurant with modern takes on traditional dishes, but even then, that would not amount to more than 40 dollars for two people.

-To give you another idea, on my first morning there I visited a trendy-looking coffee shop and had a latte and a smoothie bowl made with local fruits for around 7 dollars.
-So, yes, it’s pretty affordable!
+To give you another idea, on my first morning there, I visited a trendy-looking coffee shop and had a latte and a smoothie bowl made with local fruits for around 7 dollars.

-If anything, where you would spend a bit more money would be on tours and souvenirs, the tours I did ranged from 30-40 dollars, and the most expensive souvenir I got in Oaxaca was a gorgeous handwoven wool rug for around 100 dollars—but that was an exception to my generally low budget trip.
+The tours I did ranged from 30-40 dollars, and the most expensive souvenir I got in Oaxaca was a gorgeous handwoven wool rug for around 100 dollars—but that was an exception to my generally low-budget trip.

-So if you are a traveler on a budget but don’t want to compromise on the quality of your trip, Oaxaca city is the perfect place, the food is incredible and super affordable, and even if you are not on the tightest budget, all that extra money that you save on food can very easily go into more souvenirs.
-Win-win!
+The food is incredible and super affordable, and even if you are not on the tightest budget, all that extra money that you save on food can very easily go into more souvenirs.

 Do people speak English in Oaxaca City?

-As with any other Mexican destination, you will probably find that younger people at trendy establishments, like bars and coffeeshops, will probably speak some level of English, but for the most part, Oaxaca City has a very local environment, meaning that the average person here will not speak any English, for that reason it would be helpful to know some basic Spanish phrases to get by.
+But for the most part, Oaxaca City has a very local environment, meaning that the average person here will not speak any English; for that reason, it would be helpful to know some basic Spanish phrases to get by.

-Before you panic, please remember that Mexican people are very warm and welcoming and are always excited to receive people that want to experience their culture, so surely, there will always be someone close by ready to try to guess what you need with signs and gestures.
+So surely, there will always be someone close by ready to try to guess what you need with signs and gestures.

 How many days in Oaxaca do I need?

-To explore Oaxaca City you could take two to three days to get a good feeling of the City Center and explore the main attractions at a leisurely pace, you could even fit a day trip in those two days.
+To explore Oaxaca City you could take two to three days to get a good feeling of the City Center and explore the main attractions at a leisurely pace, and you could even fit a day trip in those two days.

-However, for a more comprehensible trip with two day-trips included, I would recommend four to five days in Oaxaca City to get the chance to see other attractions outside of the city, such as Monte Albán, Hierve el Agua, or the Mitla archeological site.
+However, for a more comprehensible trip with two-day trips included, I would recommend four to five days in Oaxaca City to get the chance to see other attractions outside of the city, such as Monte Albán, Hierve el Agua, or the Mitla archeological site.

 Where to stay in Oaxaca City?

-Because of the lack of Uber accessibility in the outer areas of the city, Oaxaca City center is the best place to stay to be able to easily move around and explore at all times of the day.
+Because of the lack of Uber accessibility in the outer areas of the city, Oaxaca City Center is the best place to stay to be able to easily move around and explore at all times of the day.

-When looking for a hotel in Oaxaca City aim for hotels closer to the Church of Santo Domingo and Zócalo since these areas are well-lit at night and have a police station close by.
+When looking for a hotel in Oaxaca City, aim for hotels closer to the Church of Santo Domingo and Zócalo since these areas are well-lit at night and have a police station close by.

-If you are looking for the perfect boutique hotel in Oaxaca City, I would highly recommend AYOOK, a beautifully designed small hotel just at the edge of the Historic Center, with Mexican-contemporary minimalistic rooms, and the best hotel breakfast I ever had—even my Mexican mother was impressed by their chilaquiles!
+If you are looking for the perfect boutique hotel in Oaxaca City, I would highly recommend AYOOK, a boutique hotel just at the edge of the Historic Center.

 Is Oaxaca City safe?